centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 The `clientSide->externalScript` is not needed, but if you want to load it before the Checkout, we still give you information about it here.

-Due to SCA (as explained above), Adyen Drop-In can only be initated if the customer has filled in their address information first, this means you need to have the address fields before Adyen Drop-In can be shown.
+Adyen Drop-In supports `paymentInitiateOnly: true` when `POST /payment` is made.
+This means it can be initiated without providing address information.
+However, when the event is triggered after a payment method is selected, the event `centra_checkout_payment_callback` will include `addressIncluded:false`.
+This means the address needs to be appended manually when sending the `paymentMethodSpecificFields` to `POST /payment` to continue the payment process.
+If an address was provided in the first `POST /payment`, the `addressIncluded` will be `true` and `billingAddress` and `shippingAddress` will be provided in the event when a payment method is selected in Adyen Drop-In.

-When the customer has filled in their address information, you make a `POST /payment` containing the `paymentMethod` for Adyen Drop-In combined with the `billingAddress` and `shippingAddress` for the customer.
-This step will validate that you have sent in the address information correctly.
-If everything is successful, the following information will be returned:
+To initiate the Adyen Drop-In when it has been selected using `POST /payment`, the following response will be returned for you to initiate Adyen Drop-In:

 ```json
 {